Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-Now the above standard functionalities from '@sap/cds/common' will be used in our code as shown below
+Now the above some of the above shown standard functionalities from '@sap/cds/common' will be used in our code as shown below

 </br>
 </br>